Stepan Kubiv: Post convocation

-From December 12, 2012 parliament VII of Ukraine.
+From 12 December 2012 parliament VII of Ukraine.

 2013-2014 commander in the House of Trade Unions in Kyiv, during the mass anti-government protests in Ukraine.

 24 February 2014, Chairman of the National Bank of Ukraine.

 28 February 2014, Member of the National Security Council.

 4 March 2014, Personal written statement of resignation - the Verkhovna Rada of Ukraine stopped prematurely powers of MPs in connection with a personal request of deputies' powers.

 On 19 June 2014 Kubiv was replaced as Chairman of the National Bank of Ukraine by Valeriia Hontareva.
 He is reportedly tapped to be the next Chairman of Lviv Regional State Administration.

 In the 2014 Ukrainian parliamentary election he was again re-elected into parliament; this time after placing 59th on the electoral list of Petro Poroshenko Bloc.

 April 2016 - August 2019 - Kubiv was the First Vice Prime Minister of Ukraine and simultaneously Minister of Economic Development and Trade of Ukraine.

 In the parliamentary elections of 2019, Kubiv was elected as MP from the European Solidarity Party, No. 12 on the party list.
-Member of the Verkhovna Rada of Ukraine Committee on Economic Development.
-Member of the Ukrainian part of the interparliamentary assembly of the Verkhovna Rada of Ukraine, Parliament of Georgia, Parliament of the Republic of Moldova.
+He is a member of the Verkhovna Rada of Ukraine Committee on Economic Development and of the Ukrainian part of the interparliamentary assembly of the Verkhovna Rada of Ukraine, Parliament of Georgia, Parliament of the Republic of Moldova.